 Categories vs. Tags: What's the Difference?

-Categories and tags are powerful tools to help you organize your business finances.
-While they’re often used together, they serve different purposes — and using them strategically gives you better insights into your income, expenses, clients, projects, and more.
+Categories and tags are powerful tools for organizing your business and personal finances.
+While they’re often used together, they serve different purposes—and using both strategically gives you deeper insight into your income, expenses, clients, projects, and more.

 Think of it this way: